 The World Association of Alumnae and Alumni of the Sacred Heart (AMASC) is the organization that brings together all the alumni of Sacred Heart schools in the world, eager to cultivate mutual aid and friendship among them and to remain faithful to the values received during their schooling.

-The education alumni enjoyed is rooted in the Christian vision of Saint Madeleine Sophie Barat (1779-1865).
-Built on the respect of the specificity of each person, with his/her gifts and his/her talents and limits, the organization aims to lead the child or young person to become aware of his/her responsibility to cultivate and use his/her talents for the benefit of all, developing a keen sense of social justice that is conducive to action.
-These values remain today the basis of the pedagogy of all schools of the Sacred Heart.
+As alumnae/i, our education is rooted in the Christian vision of Saint Madeleine Sophie Barat (1779-1865).
+Built on respecting the value of each person, with their individual gifts and talents, the organization aims to lead students and alumnae/i to become aware of their responsibility to cultivate and use their talents for the benefit of all, developing a keen sense of social justice that is conducive to action.

 Founded in 1966 as an international non-profit association (AISBL) under Belgian law, AMASC’s main objectives are: